Hammersmith Serviced Office Space for Rent

 Hammersmith Background and History

-Landmarks such as the Hammersmith Bridge, the spectacular gold and green construction, are also a must to visit when working in this area.
+Landmarks such as the Hammersmith Bridge, the spectacular gold and green construction, are also a must to visit when working in this area (or when entertaining potential and current customers).
 This is the oldest suspension bridge to be built over the Thames and it is now a Grade II listed structure; erected in 1825-27 it is 688 ft. long and 20 ft. wide and provides quite a spectacle.

 7 Hammersmith Terrace is another stimulating place to visit in the area.
 Once owned by the spectacular artist Emery Walker, this 1750s house can still be visited today as an exhibition of his arts and crafts.
 Since his death in the 1930s the house has been completely restored and provides a truly inspirational step back in time to witness his immense talent directly in his home.